sararsaurus/animal_fun_facts/README.md

 Click on an animal to see a fun fact about them!

-Loosely based on a [Codecademy](https://www.codecademy.com/learn/learn-react-introduction).
+Loosely based on a [Codecademy](https://www.codecademy.com/learn/learn-react-introduction) project.